KetanChavan24/KetanChavan24/README.md

 🚀 Full Stack Engineer | AI/ML Enthusiast | Backend(Java) Explorer | Python Developer

 ---
-### 👨‍💻 About Me:
-I’m **Ketan Chavan**, a passionate tech enthusiast focusing on full-stack development with expertise in the **MERN stack**.
-Currently, I’m enhancing my skills through the **J.P.
-Morgan Chase Forage Internship Program**, where I’m diving into **Java**, backend development, and problem-solving.
-I’m also actively working on projects with **React**, **Node.js**, and **Python** to broaden my skill set and build innovative web applications.
-I thrive on learning new technologies and tackling real-world challenges through code.

 Here's what I'm working on currently:

 - 🛠️ **Frontend Skills**: Diving into **React.js**